Most believers know that we are saved by grace through faith in Christ and not by keeping the Ten Commandments.

 - You basically have to be PERFECT as Jesus if you want to be saved and/or guided by the Law.

-You see, the Law was given NOT to guide us Gentiles, but to convict the Jews of sin because they were under the law.
+You see, the Law was given NOT to guide us, but to convict people of sin.
 The Law was not meant to save anyone but to expose sin (Romans 3:19-21).

-And yet many Jews didn’t believe in Christ.
+And yet many Jews who trusted in the Law didn’t believe in Christ.

-So then why do we Gentiles need to be guided by the Law if we never needed it before?
+So then why do we Gentiles need to be guided by the Law after salvation?

 Once we come to Christ, the believer is no longer under the Law.